huggingface/blog/4bit-transformers-bitsandbytes.md

 `-1 * 2^(2) * (1 + 2^-1) = -1 * 4 * 1.5 = -6`

+For FP4 there is no fixed format and as such one can try combinations of different mantissa/exponent combinations.
+In general, 3 exponent bits do a bit better in most cases.
+But sometimes 2 exponent bits and a mantissa bit yield better performance.

 ## QLoRA paper, a new way of democratizing quantized large transformer models

 In few words, QLoRA reduces the memory usage of LLM finetuning without performance tradeoffs compared to standard 16-bit model finetuning.
 This method enables 33B model finetuning on a single 24GB GPU and 65B model finetuning on a single 46GB GPU.